Latter Day Saints in popular culture: The Book of Mormon musical

 In March 2011, a religious satire musical opened on Broadway entitled The Book of Mormon.
 Conceived by Trey Parker, Matt Stone, and Robert Lopez, the play tells the story of two young Mormon missionaries sent to a remote village in northern Uganda, where a brutal warlord is threatening the local population.
 Naive and optimistic, the two missionaries try to share their scriptures—which only one of them knows very well—but have trouble connecting with the locals, who are worried about famine, poverty, and AIDS.
 The Guardian reported the play was "not a problem" for the LDS Church because they were, "made of sterner stuff".

 Television

 Big Love

 The HBO show Big Love stars Bill Paxton as Bill Henrickson, a modern-day polygamist who lives in suburban Salt Lake City with his three wives and seven children.
-Commentators such as Jesella and Ryan point out that polygamy was banned by the LDS Church "more than 100 years ago" and is against the law in Utah, the state where the show is set, and that the family is not explicitly Mormon.
-A statement to that effect precedes the first episode but is presented as "being some sort of cult-like offshoot of the church".
-Other commentators have simply described the Henricksons as a "Mormon family" and left it to others to draw the distinction.
+Reviewer Maureen Ryan notes that the show makes it clear the Henricksons are "no longer active members of the Mormon Church," although other commentators have simply described the Henricksons as a "Mormon family" and left it to others to draw the distinction.
 The show has caused controversy, with Mormons and LDS Church leaders reacting to what they perceive as being a veiled stereotype.
 The LDS Church released an official statement saying: